 VISION MISSION VALUES

 Our VISION is transformed communities by transforming lives.
 A transformed life is one that has Christ at its center.
 We will continue to Teach, Encourage, Assist and Model lives transformed by relationship with Christ that is real and walked out on a daily basis.

-Our MISSION is to implement a program in the Montana Correctional System, that will prepare men and women that have been incarcerated to successfully re-enter the workforce, family, and our communities.
+Our MISSION is to build a program that will prepare men and women that have been incarcerated to successfully re-enter the workforce, family, and our communities.

 Our VALUES are based upon our understanding of and relationship with God.